ramanawithu/geeksforgeeks_articles/README.md

 ### 3. [Celebrity Problem](http://www.geeksforgeeks.org/the-celebrity-problem/)

 A classic problem.
 Solution can be modeled in Graphs, Arrays and finally describes a linear algorithm.
 It was famous interview question.
-However, the hint to solution is found in Manber<sup>[1](#Manber)</sup>.
+However, the hint to solution was found in Manber<sup>[1](#Manber)</sup>.

 ### 4. Why structure types requires padding in C/C++?